jjwithanr/obsidian_bible_study/docs/Old Testament/Isaiah/Isaiah42.md

+#### v.2-3
+>He will not shout or cry out, or raise his voice in the streets. <sup>3</sup>A bruised reed he will not break, and a smoldering wick he will not snuff out.
+In faithfulness he will bring forth justice;

 #### v.4
 >he will not falter or be discouraged till he establishes justice on earth.
 In his law the islands put their hope."

 #### v.17
 >But those who trust in idols, who say to images, 'You are our gods,' will be turned back in utter shame.